DanialYazdanParast/danter-threads-clone/README.md

 ## 🚀 Main features

-📱Realtime chat
+💬 Realtime chat

 ✍️Idea sharing

-❤️ Liking
+❤️ Like/Unlike Post

-⭐ Following
+💬 Comment to a Post

+🗑️ Delete Post

+👥 Follow/Unfollow Users

 🔍Search

-🌙 Dark and light modestheir liking
+🌓 Dark and light mode

 💎Built with Flutter and Dart